npgsql/doc/conceptual/Npgsql/dev/type-representations.md

     A variable-length numeric value, can be negative.
     text: NaN or first - if it is negative, then the digits with . as decimal separator
     binary:
-        first a header of 4 16-bit signed integers: number of digits in the digits array that follows (can be 0, but not negative), weight of the first digit (10000^weight), can be both negative, positive or 0,
+        first a header of 4 16-bit integers: number of digits in the digits array that follows (unsigned integer), weight of the first digit (10000^weight), can be both negative, positive or 0,
             sign: negative=0x4000, positive=0x0000, NaN=0xC000
             dscale: number of digits (in base 10) to print after the decimal separator